w3f/polkadot-wiki/docs/general/how-to-dyor.md

 not a parachain candidate, there should not be a crowdloan associated with it.

-The optimal way to participate in a parachain crowdloan is through [wallets and extensions](./wallets-and-extensions.md).
+The optimal way to participate in a parachain crowdloan is through on-chain, via one of the available [wallets or extensions](./wallets-and-extensions.md).
 Many parachain candidates offer a way to participate through their site as well.
 However, you should ensure that they are using the crowdloan pallet in the background and that they are simply wrapping that in a nicer, more user-friendly interface.
 If their crowdloan interface _transfers_ funds to an account instead, these funds will be